jsbattig/clipshare/memory-bank/activeContext.md

 ## Recent Changes

+**Simplified File Download Fix (May 2, 2025):**
+- Fixed continuing issue with file downloads on the sender side:
+  - Previously: Downloads were showing success message but failing with "Network issue" errors
+  - Issue: Complex object references and data transformations were causing reference loss
+- Implemented a simplified direct approach:
+  - Store original file data globally in window.originalFileData immediately upon file drop
+  - Modified download function to use this global data first when available (sender-side)
+  - Eliminated complex reference chains that were prone to failure
+  - Made download robust against any reference loss in the application flow
+- Key insight: Sender already has original unencrypted data - no need for complex sharing between modules
+- This approach ensures the sender-side always has a direct path to download original content

 **Fixed Sender-Side File Download Issue (May 2, 2025):**
 - Fixed persistent issue where file downloads still failed on the sender side despite earlier fixes
 - Identified root cause: Original file data was not being properly persisted between module boundaries